lbraun/applied_mathematics/math_notes.md

 #### Example
 - Follow rsplus3.r
 - Use `princomp` method to perform PCA
-- Look at the summary to see which components can me ignored (after the third the "cumulative proportion" is higher than 70 percent)
+- Look at the summary to see which components can be ignored (after the third the "cumulative proportion" is higher than 70 percent)
 - `⊥` signifies independence